 If you decided to bottle feed your baby or they have grown and transitioned from breastfeeding to drinking from a bottle, this article will help you know the ideal amount of milk that your child has to consume according to their age.

 First, it’s important to remember that each child is different, and, because of that, what a baby ingests is not necessarily the same amount as another baby of the same age.
 As your child grows, you’ll notice that sometimes they will be very hungry; while others, they eat less than usual.
 This is totally normal since each baby determines the ideal amount of milk according to their growth needs.

 How many ounces should a baby eat at each stage of development?

 The next information applies to babies that consume breast milk or formula.

-If your baby has been sleeping for more than 4 hours, it’s best for you to wake him up to feed him.
-This won’t alter his sleep; in fact, it will help your baby sleep better through the night since the naps are shorter.
+If your baby has been sleeping for more than 4 hours, it’s best for you to wake them up to feed.
+This won’t alter their sleep; in fact, it will help your baby sleep better through the night since the naps are shorter.

 After the first month, on average, your baby will drink around 3 to 4 ounces (90–120 ml) every 4 hours.
 This quantity will increase gradually as they grow by 1 ounce (30 ml) per month until they reach a maximum of about 7 to 8 ounces (210–240 ml).
 For example, around 6 months, your little one will drink 6 to 8 ounces (180-240 ml) 4 or 5 times a day.
 And since they will start eating solids once they are 6 months old, the way of measuring milk consumption will change.